 - A commitment to safe work habits

 Upon successfully completing the required working hours and technical training periods, graduates will be awarded journeyperson status by Alberta's Apprenticeship and Industry Training.
-Auto body technicians and auto body refinishers are Red Seal Endorsed trades –a recognizable standard that allows tradespeople to work across Canada.
+Carpentry is a Red Seal Endorsed trade –a recognizable standard that allows tradespeople to work across Canada.